czl9707/notes-n-writings/as/developer/blog/from_monolithic_to_react_compound_pattern.md

 - **Rigidity**: Many layout and styles remain impossible due to the structure of the UI component.
 - **Abstraction Leakage**: Developers have to understand its internal structure in some case, and will resort to inspecting the source code or using browser dev tools to figure out how to customize it properly.

-## The Compound Pattern Solution: Break it down!
+## The Compound Pattern Solution: Break it Down!

 The core functionality of accordion component is simple: using the `isCollapsed` state to connect the trigger and content container.
 The layout, styles, and custom hooks all comes later, while the monolithic implementation implies a lot more than that.